Note-Patiparn/Note-Patiparn/README.md

 ### Hi there 👋

-## My name is Note , I'm first entry front - end dev, who also interested in UX design.
+## My name is Note , I'm Frontend dev in training, who also interested in UX design.

 ### langauge and tools